fatimamahate/studybuddies/README.md

 # **User Experience**
 ## Wireframes
-The following wireframes were created to design the layout of the pages.
-It was created using Microsoft Paint.
+The following wireframes were created to design the layout of the pages and was created using Microsoft Paint.
 ![Posts](readme_images/1_posts_pages.png)
 ![About/Who We Are](readme_images/2_about_page.png)
 ![Create Post Form](readme_images/3_create_form.png)